Greek students, teachers defy weeklong ban on protests - WTMJ

 Left-wing parties criticized the demonstration ban, with the main opposition Syriza party describing it as “arbitrary and undemocratic.”

-Greece has been under lockdown-type restrictions since early November, when a surge in coronavirus cases saw the country’s health system come under strain.
-Although hospitalizations in intensive care units have eased somewhat, the number of new daily confirmed cases haven’t fallen significantly despite the restrictions.
+Greece has been under lockdown-type restrictions since early November, when a surge in COVID-19 infections placed the health system under strain.
+Although hospitalizations in intensive care units have eased somewhat, the number of new daily cases hasn’t fallen significantly despite the restrictions.

-On Wednesday, the country reported 858 new confirmed cases and 32 new deaths.
-Since the start of the pandemic, the country of around 11 million people has seen a total of just over 154,000 cases and 5,724 deaths.
-It began a vaccination drive in the last days of December, and so far more than 213,000 vaccine shots have been administered.
+On Wednesday, authorities reported 858 new confirmed infections and 32 new deaths.
+The country of around 11 million people has registered a total of just over 154,000 infections and 5,724 deaths.
+It began a vaccination drive in the last days of December, and so far more than 213,000 shots have been administered.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.